sungpeo/study/OS/chapter6 CPU Scheduling.md

 ### 6.5.1 Approaches to Multiple-Processor Scheduling

+One approach to CPU scheduling in a multiprocessor system has all scheduling decisions, I/O processing, and other system activities handled by a single processor—the master server.
+The other processors execute only user code.
+This asymmetric multiprocessing is simple because only one processor accesses the system data structures, reducing the need for data sharing.

+A second approach uses symmetric multiprocessing (SMP), where each processor is self-scheduling.
+All processes may be in a common ready queue, or each processor may have its own private queue of ready processes.

 ### 6.5.2 Processor Affinity

+Because of the high cost of invalidating and repopulating caches, most SMP systems try to avoid migration of processes from one processor to another and instead attempt to keep a process running on the same processor.
+This is known as processor affinity—that is, a process has an affinity for the processor on which it is currently running.

+* soft affinity.
+When an operating system has a policy of attempting to keep a process running on the same processor—but not guaranteeing that it will do so—
+* hard affinity. some systems provide system calls

+Rather, the “solid lines” between sections of an operating system are frequently only “dotted lines,” with algorithms creating connections in ways aimed at optimizing performance and reliability.

 ### 6.5.3 Load Balancing

+On SMP systems, it is important to keep the workload balanced among all processors to fully utilize the benefits of having more than one processor.

+Load balancing attempts to keep the workload evenly distributed across all processors in an SMP system.
+It is important to note that load balancing is typically necessary only on systems where each processor has its own private queue of eligible processes to execute.
+(SMP를 지원하는 대부분의 contemporary operating systems은 private queue를 갖는다.)

+There are two general approaches to load balancing: push migration and pull migration.
+With push migration, a specific task periodically checks the load on each processor and—if it finds an imbalance—evenly distributes the load by moving (or pushing) processes from overloaded to idle or less-busy processors.
+Pull migration occurs when an idle processor pulls a waiting task from a busy processor.

+유심히 읽은 사람은 load banlancing이 processor affinity의 장점을 방해한다는 걸 알 수 있을 것이다.
+System engineering 입장에서 절대적인 rule은 없다. 어떤 시스템에선 imblance threshold를 가지고 pull process를 해올지 결정하기도 한다.

 ### 6.5.4 Multicore Processors

+Traditionally, SMP systems have allowed several threads to run concurrently by providingmultiple physical processors.
+However, a recent practice in computer hardware has been to place multiple processor cores on the same physical chip, resulting in a multicore processor.

+Researchers have discovered that when a processor accesses memory, it spends a significant amount of time waiting for the data to become available.
+This situation, known as a memory stall, may occur for various reasons, such as a cache miss (accessing data that are not in cache memory).

+To remedy this situation, many recent hardware designs have implemented multithreaded processor cores in which two (or more) hardware threads are assigned to each core.
+That way, if one thread stalls while waiting for memory, the core can switch to another thread.
+Figure 6.11 illustrates a dual-threaded processor core on which the execution of thread 0 and the execution of thread 1 are interleaved.
+From an operating-system perspective, each hardware thread appears as a logical processor that is available to run a software thread.
+Thus, on a dual-threaded, dual-core system, four logical processors are presented to the operating system.

+In general, there are two ways to multithread a processing core: coarse-grained and fine-grained multithreading.
+대단위 멀티스레딩은 memory stall이 일어나면, 실행 thread를 변경한다. instruction pipeline이 flush되고 새로운 thread에 채워줘야하기 때문에 느리다. 세분화된 멀티스레딩은 더 세분화된 레벨의 granularity로 switching되고, thread switching을 위한 logic을 포함하고 있어, thread switching cost가 작다.

+Notice that a multithreaded multicore processor actually requires two different levels of scheduling.
+On one level are the scheduling decisions that must be  ade by the operating system as it chooses which software thread to run on each hardware thread (logical processor).
+For this level of scheduling, the operating system may choose any scheduling algorithm, such as those described in Section 6.3.
+A second level of scheduling specifies how each core decides which hardware thread to run.
+There are several strategies to adopt in this situation.

 ## 6.6 Real-Time CPU Scheduling